Wilson Pickett: Post-Atlantic recording career

 Throughout the 1980s and '90s, despite his personal troubles, Pickett was repeatedly honored for his contributions to music.
 During this period, he was invited to perform at Atlantic Records' 40th Anniversary concert in 1988, and his music was prominently featured in the 1991 film The Commitments, with Pickett as an off-screen character.

 In the late 1990s, Pickett returned to the studio and received a Grammy Award nomination for the 1999 album It's Harder Now.
 The comeback resulted in his being honored as Soul/Blues Male Artist of the Year by the Blues Foundation in Memphis.
 It's Harder Now was voted 'Comeback Blues Album of the Year' and 'Soul/Blues Album of the Year.'

 Pickett appeared in the 1998 film Blues Brothers 2000, in which he performed "634-5789" with Eddie Floyd and Jonny Lang.
-He was previously mentioned in the 1980 film Blues Brothers, which features several members of Pickett's backing band, as well as a performance of "Everybody Needs Somebody to Love."
+He was previously mentioned in the 1980 film Blues Brothers, which features several members of Pickett's backing band, as well as a performance of "Everybody Needs Somebody to Love".

 He co-starred in the 2002 documentary Only the Strong Survive, directed by D. A. Pennebaker, a selection of both the 2002 Cannes and Sundance Film Festivals.
 In 2003, Pickett was a judge for the second annual Independent Music Awards to support independent artists' careers.

-Pickett spent the twilight of his career playing dozens of concert dates every year until 2004, when he began suffering from health problems.
+Pickett spent the twilight of his career playing dozens of concert dates every year until the end of 2004, when he began suffering from health problems and took what was initially intended to be year-long break from performing.
 While in the hospital, he returned to his spiritual roots and told his sister that he wanted to record a gospel album, but he never recovered.

 On September 10, 2014, TVOne's Unsung program aired a documentary that focused on Pickett's life and career.
+In 2023, Rolling Stone ranked Pickett at number 76 on its list of the 200 Greatest Singers of All Time.